Typical0/Windows11-Debloat-Guide/README.md

 The first thing to do after the install is installing the updates.
 You should get all installed, because some of them might revert your changes after the debloat.
 So after the OOBE, open up Start Menu, select Settings, go to Windows Update section, and click Check updates.

-Before debloating if you have recently updated your copy of Windows 11 or just freshly installed it, I would recommend you to cleanup the component store with /resetbase command or use DISM++ for ease, it clears the temp files with update leftovers in WinSxS. <br>
+If you have recently updated your copy of Windows 11 or just freshly installed it, I would recommend you to cleanup the component store before debloating with /resetbase command or use DISM++ for easy way, it clears the temp files with update leftovers in WinSxS. <br>

 ![Screenshot (04)](https://user-images.githubusercontent.com/85176292/132123367-6e2ebe05-9f93-4c18-86cf-ffb1f7cc34ea.png)

 ![Screenshot (05)](https://user-images.githubusercontent.com/85176292/132123387-5c0b6700-0497-4561-a01f-2ba419455c46.png)

-**Note : If DISM++ gives error while cleaning up the component store use this command (Command Prompt as Admin Obviously)**
+**Note : If DISM++ gives error while cleaning up the component store use this command (Command Prompt as a Admin obviously)**

 ```
 DISM /Online /Cleanup-Image /StartComponentCleanup /ResetBase